PayU-EMEA/plugin_prestashop/README.EN.md

 | Complete status | `COMPLETED` | Payment accepted |
 | Canceled status | `CANCELED` | Canceled |

+If the option `Control of status changes` is enabled for status "Complete" and "Canceled" it is possible to switch only from the status "Pending" and "Waiting For Confirmation"
 ## More on features

 ### Payment method order